Importance of Procurement in Manufacturing

 7. Cost Reduction: Effective procurement teams will lead to significant cost reductions, which are also referred to as hard savings.

 8. Cost Avoidance: Examples of Cost avoidance achieved by an efficient procurement function are rate contracts or price protection, negotiation after initial quotes, asking for value-adds such as add-on services, continuous improvements for saving, finding substitutes.

 9. Emergency Purchase: An efficient Procurement function means that an organization has to spend minimum amount on emergency purchases

-It is thus evident that the Procurement function plays a pivotal role in the smooth business operations of a manufacturing organization.
+It is thus evident that the Procurement in the manufacturing sector is a pivotal function for smooth business operations of a manufacturing organization.
 Procurement function ensures that all goods, materials, services are procured at optimal times and prices, an optimal level of inventory is maintained.
 This will result in optimum utilization of resources, efficient production, and ultimately result in significant savings in money, time and resources.